thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Generic Token Batch Issuance {#generic-batch}

 This section describes an issuance protocol mechanism for issuing multiple tokens in one round trip between Client and Issuer.
-An generic batch token request can contain token requests for any token type.
+A generic batch token request can contain token requests for any token type.

 ## Client-to-Issuer Request {#generic-client-to-issuer-request}

 The Client first generates all of the individual TokenRequest structures that are intended to be batched together.
 This request creation follows the protocol describing issuance, such as {{RFC9578, Section 5.1}} or {{RFC9578, Section 6.1}}.

 The Client then creates a GenericBatchedTokenRequest structure as follows: